elunna/nerfhack-changelog/README.md

 * grave troll corpses cause sickness when eaten.
 * gugs are now orange
 * jiggling blobs can jump
-* kamadan are recolored to light green
-* kamadan can now jump and have infravision
-* kamadan get some poisonous snake bites
+* kamadan are recolored to light green, can now jump, have infravision, and get some poisonous snake bites
 * koalas cannot calm berserking monsters.
 * rabid koalas are not capable of calming anything
 * landsharks were recolored to bright blue